Has Coronavirus changed accounting forever?

 They no longer have access.
 You cannot simply leave receipts or invoices on their desk to process.
 They can’t chase payments, because they don’t know who has paid, or not paid.
 And so on…

-Fortunately, Accountant in Miami has evolved to a point that cloud accounting software resolves all these accessibility issues.
+Fortunately, as Coronavirus changed accounting , Accountant in Miami will have to adapt.
+Accountants and CPA’s will evolve to a point that cloud accounting software resolves all these accessibility issues.
 Accounting software has, in most instances, been moved to the cloud, and what a relief that is in unprecedented times like these.

 But what is the difference between cloud and traditional accounting software?